Danny Sugerman: Personal life

 For a short while in the 1980s, Sugerman dated actress Mackenzie Phillips.

 In 1993, he married Fawn Hall, who had been one of the principals in the Iran–Contra affair.
 They remained married until his death.
 They briefly met MP3.com co-founder Rod Underhill while Hall was employed there.
 Underhill later stated that "Sugerman was very interesting.
 He had appeared to go out of his way to appear visually like Jim Morrison.
 Same type of haircut, similar clothing.
 The similarity was uncanny."
 Sugerman discussed his idolization of Morrison in detail, in his autobiographical book Wonderland Avenue: Tales of Glamour and Excess.

 In Wonderland Avenue: Tales of Glamour and Excess Sugerman went into detail about his heroin addiction and his involvement with drug dealers.
 At one point, he found solace in Buddhism, though he did not mention his interest in his memoir.
 It ends with a two-page chapter that reminds the reader of drug users whose behavior he described in previous chapters, and he says that as of 1988 they are all dead, incarcerated or, in one person’s case, doing his third stint in “a residential addict recovery facility.”

 Death

-Sugerman died on January 5, 2005, in Los Angeles, from lung cancer.
+Sugerman died, aged 50, on January 5, 2005, in Los Angeles, from lung cancer.